 Grated cheese ( preferably mozzarella) to garnish if desired

 Let the soup come to a boil.
 Add the dark soy sauce and salt to taste.
-You may add a mixture of 1 tbsp wheat flour dissolved in water, to the soup, if you want to thicken it.
 Allow it to boil for another 5 minutes.

 Serve the soup piping hot in bowls, garnished with pepper and grated cheese.